 The following listing is of other tapes and audio files – or in some cases, only the transcripts of long-since lost tapes – from sources other than through the government and Peoples Temple itself.
 The tapes are arranged chronologically below, with source information added.

-Mae Brussell, whose political awakening occurred with the JFK assassination and who then took to the radio airwaves for 17 years on a “selfless, nonstop journey of political and history research,” discussed Jim Jones and Peoples Temple on at least two occasions.
+• Mae Brussell, whose political awakening occurred with the JFK assassination and who then took to the radio airwaves for 17 years on a “selfless, nonstop journey of political and history research,” discussed Jim Jones and Peoples Temple on at least two occasions.
 In a broadcast from August 1977, according to her website, “Mae discussed Jim Jones and the Peoples Temple move to Guyana.
 She speculated it might be a training camp for assassination teams – this was more than a year before 913 members of the church were massacred.”
-While a transcript of this broadcast does not appear on her site, her analysis of the deaths in Jonestown, recorded December 1, 1978, does.
+A transcript of this broadcast does not appear on her site.

 - National Public Radio;

 - Australian Broadcasting Corporation Radio National (alternate listing).

 A 2015 reflection by NPR producers and staff who worked on “Father Cares” appears here.
 The link also includes the program in streaming in download formats.

 • A 90-minute radio documentary produced by the College of Musical Knowledge for the public radio station at the University of Vermont on November 16, 1988, a few days before the 10th anniversary, appears here, It consists of an acoustic creation based upon news reports, radio broadcasts, tapes of Jim Jones, movies and reenactments.